For questions about OSAF as an organization, visit the OSAF FAQ

 Q What license is Chandler under?

-The Chandler Hub is covered by terms of service and a privacy policy described in the Chandler Hub section of this
+Chandler Hub is subject to terms of service and a privacy policy.

 Q What is the Chandler Project trademark policy?